bdougie/take-action/README.md

 This GitHub Action lets a prospective contributor assign themselves to an issue, and optionally leaves a comment on the issue.

-- `confirmation_message`<br />The message to display to the user once they have assigned themselves to an issue.
+- `message`<br />The message to display to the user once they have assigned themselves to an issue.
-- `activation_message`<br />The string that take action will search for in the comment body to activate the action.
+- `trigger`<br />The string that take action will search for in the comment body to activate the action.

 ## Setup